Breakthrough Women Business Lunch

 Arrive, grab a tea or coffee and try the delicious homemade biscuits and meet and network with the other fabulous women attending.

 Take a seat in the Rose Garden Room ready to be inspired by the three outstanding speakers.
-Full line up of speakers to be confirmed.

 12.30pm – 13.00